iobis/mpaeu_sdm/README.md

 ## About the project

-This project is under development.
-For now, only the codes to obtain the list of species occurring in the study area, and the codes for downloading the data from OBIS/GBIF are available.
+NOTE: This project is still under development.

-Note that due to limits of file size, the raw data is not uploaded.
+Due to limits of file size, the raw data is not uploaded.
+However, you can obtain all data using the codes named `pre_download_*.R`

 ## Directory structure